axanim/auto-annotated-portfolio/content/pages/index.md

         justifyContent: flex-start
   - type: CtaSection
     title: Collaborate and Thrive Together
-    text: >-
+    text: >
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+      Our vision is a virtual workplace where everyone has a role, no matter how small.
+We support each other, learn together, and ensure everyone’s skills are valued and utilized.
     actions:
       - type: Button
         label: Try it now